Health and Safety Excellence program: Topic requirements

 Requirements:

-The business will establish, implement, monitor and maintain a preventive maintenance procedure that includes:
+Your business will establish, implement, monitor and maintain a preventive maintenance written standard that includes:

-- documented inspection schedules for each piece of equipment that requires scheduled servicing, adjusting or replacing of their components including but not limited to:
+• documented inspection schedules for each piece of equipment that requires scheduled servicing, and adjusting or replacing of their components including but not limited to:

-- roles and responsibilities of applicable workplace parties as it relates to preventive maintenance
+• roles and responsibilities of applicable workplace parties related to preventive maintenance

 Control of documents